microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 This is not something that the Fluid service supports, and it's not clear that such a thing is possible in general.

-## Design Proposal
+## Design Proposals

-In this section we propose a design, explaining our motivation as we go.
+In this section we propose some designs as a starting point for discussing long-term plans.

 ### General Design Goals